 STEP 1: Keep Up with the Design Trends

 Pay attention to the colors and patterns that are trending in the design world.
-For instance, the 2017 Pantone Color of the Year is Greenery, which means that everything from bedding and paint to carpets and sofas has followed suit.
+For instance, the 2018 Pantone Color of the Year is Ultra Violet, which means that everything from bedding and paint to carpets and sofas has followed suit.
 Designers often look for artwork that complements, but does not match the interior design trends.
 Knowing this, you can create art that works well with the current styles.
-No word on what 2018’s color of the year will be.
+No word on what 2019’s color of the year will be.
 Stay tuned!

-EDIT: Pantone just announced "Ultra Violet" is the color of the year in 2018!
+EDIT: Pantone just announced Living Coral is the color of the year in 2019!

 Photo by Rocco Lucia.
 Creative Commons Attribution 2.0 Generic.